jpcastillog/compressed-binary-tries/README.md

 ## How to compress collection
 For compress a collection need to use build.out exec as following.

-    ./build.out collection_file_name [--rank rank_type] [--runs r] [block_size] [--out o] [--min_size m]
+    ./build.out collection_file_name [--rank rank_type] [block_size] [--runs r] [--out o] [--min_size m]
 Where:
 * --rank rank_type (required): its the type of rank data structure, the posible values are: v, v5, il.
-* block_size: only need to add block_size if use rank il.
+* block_size: only need to add block_size if you use rank il.
 * --runs r (required): posible values t o f, indicating if we compress or not the runs in the tries.
 * --out o (optional): name of output file to save the tries, if not specified only return the space metrics of collection.
 * --min_size m (optional): filter lists of length less than a m.

 ## Intersection
-For test the intersection between the tries, only need the file containing the collection compressed and a file with lists of terms involver in a query
+For test the intersection of the tries, only need the file containing the collection compressed and a file with lists of sets involved in a query.
+The each line of queries file contain the id's of sets involved in a intersection to compute, every id it's separated by only one space.
+Every  id of set are position of set in the complete collection.

+One example to compute the intersection using a queries file is as following:

+    ./queries.out collection_file_name (collection_file_name) (queries_file_name) [--rank rank_type] [block_size] [--runs r] [--runs r]

+The meaning of parameters are the same of above.

+## Replicate Results
+If you want replicate the results of paper, you can download the collections already processed by Lemire from the Gov2 and Clueweb09 inverted indexes, from the following link: <https://lemire.me/data/integercompression2014.html>.
+For CC-News collection, you can obtain the inverted index already processed by Mackenzie et al. in CIFF format from here <http://go.unimelb.edu.au/u3nj>, you transform the index from CIFF to PISA format using <https://github.com/pisa-engine/ciff>.